Shaken Baby Syndrome

 You can also call 8-1-1 to speak with a registered nurse 24 hours a day, 7 days a week, or you can call your local hospital or health clinic for other contacts in your community.

 Babies have weak neck muscles and heavy heads, so even a few seconds of hard shaking can cause serious damage to babies and small children.

 For More Information

 For more information on ways to comfort your baby, review the Period of PURPLE Crying® program materials that you received at the hospital.
-For mothers that did not give birth at a hospital in British Columbia, you will receive the DVD/booklet package from public health.
+For mothers that did not give birth at a hospital in British Columbia, you will receive the DVD/booklet package from your public health centre or nurse.

-For more tips and resources in your community, visit www.purplecrying.info.
+For more tips and resources in your community, visit the Period of Purple Crying® at www.purplecrying.info.